 Because every person’s experience with diabetes differs, offering them individualized counseling and direction to meet their particular needs is essential.
 Artificial intelligence (AI)-powered remote diabetes care platforms can evaluate large amounts of data to produce individualized patient suggestions.

 While AI algorithms offer useful insights, they should always be used with human direction.
 The responsibility of healthcare providers is to review and modify the advice from these platforms for the patient’s specific needs.
-Human skill is essential to evaluate the data and create an executable strategy that best matches the patient.
+Human skills is essential to evaluate the data and create an executable strategy that best matches the patient.

 For remote diabetes management to be successful, there must be clear and effective communication.
 With appropriate communication, it is possible to clear up misunderstandings and regain information.